-As an interior designer, I get asked specific questions a lot, and I must say that I love responding to the challenges as well.
-However, there is one that seems to come up often when dealing with dead ends such as, when there is a wall instead of a door at the end of a hall or hallway, how can it become statement making?
+As an interior designer, I get asked specific questions a lot, and I must say that I enjoy responding to help clients with anything that might have been a challenge before I arrived.
+When I see the relief on their faces, it is beyond priceless!
+However, one question that continually comes up often when dealing with a dead-end is when there is a wall instead of a door at the end of a hallway, how can it become statement-making?
 Before anything, there must be a focal point incorporated.
-Moreover, to blend this space in with the rest of the home, a focal point that will make an immediate statement as well as create the right amount of wow factor will need to be in place.
+Moreover, to blend the space in with the rest of the home, again – add a focal point.
+It will create an immediate statement as well as add the right amount of wow factor.

 The following can easily be incorporated: